-Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which describes that the Company's ability to continue as a going concern will be dependent on sustaining profitable operations and positive cash flows from the Ban Phuc mine.
-These conditions, along with other matters as set forth in Note 1, indicate the existence of material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which describes that Asian Mineral Resources Limited's ability to continue as a going concern is dependent on achieving profitable operations and sustaining positive cash flows from the Ban Phuc mine.
+These conditions, along with other matters as set forth in Note 1, indicate the existence of material uncertainties that may cast significant doubt about Asian Mineral Resources Limited's ability to continue as a going concern.